lambdatoast/lambdatoast.github.com/_drafts/values-types-functors.md

 Instead of going around carrying a pack of recipes in our pocket, we want to have a clear understanding of insights and principles that have been distilled into terse, precise formulations.

+### 7.1.
+Types in programming language interpretation

+We've already made the point that types are fundamental and inevitable when trying to design computations.
+We did this by asking the "what can we do with some value `x` question?".

+* Look back at the definition of a *language*
+* Give a simplified notion of interpreting a language
+* Note how types are essential for knowing how to interpret the stream of symbols.

 ## 8. Properties.
 Rules.
 Laws.